 We have created the guide below to help you determine the correct dimensions for the ADA-compliant threshold ramp that you will need.

-Rubber thresholds are designed specifically for 3 different rises – 1.5″, 2.5″, and 4.5″.
-Some of our aluminum threshold ramps are designed for no more than a ¼” height difference per ramp, while other aluminum ramps are designed for up to 9″ of rise.
+Rubber thresholds are designed specifically for the rise of your threshold from 1/2″ up through 4 3/4″ in half-inch increments.
+Aluminum threshold ramps, by virtue of their construction and installation, can provide a customized fit from no more than a ¼” height difference up to 9″ of rise.
 The first step is to determine the rise of the ramp location.

 Standard main doorway widths are 36″ wide, while secondary exterior doors are 32″ wide.
 Whether you’re looking at a rubber, aluminum, or adjustable threshold, your width choices will be 32″, 36″, or 48″.
 Our rubber thresholds can be trimmed to meet your specific size.
 Aluminum and adjustable threshold ramps cannot be trimmed.
 Choosing the correct width is important.